 It seems that in some Latin American countries gringo applies primarily to inhabitants of the United States.
 But it has a wider meaning here in Ecuador.

 Being a Gringo seems to also be related to the ability to speak Spanish properly.
-There are a number of Ecuadorians that are tall and light skinned.
+There are some Ecuadorians that are tall and light-skinned.

 They look at first glance like someone I would describe as a gringo.
 But when I speak with them, they clearly aren’t.

 So it seems that both your appearance and what comes out of your mouth identify you as a foreigner, er… gringo.

 A number of our Ecuadorian friends are light-skinned (with either brown or dark blond hair) and are known among their family as suco or suca (meaning blond or fair-skinned).
 Parents will sometimes call their fair-skinned child suco (or suca for a girl).

 From our experience, the term “Gringo” is not derogatory in Ecuador.
 But it is a common and descriptive term.